berkowitze/cs-course/ta/documentation/hta-doc.md

 and methods available. the `magic_update` function is how you update rubrics. you may also want to use `asgnipython` to force the reset of assignment grading by doing `HTA_Assignment("Assignment Name").reset_grading(True)`.

+## Backups
+The backup system is not particularly sophisiticated but it is better than nothing.
+I mostly recommend using it at the end of the semester to save data in case it is needed in future years.
+It will only back up data relevant to the grading app, as well as anything inside the `/ta/grading/data` directory.

+Restoring backups simply makes a new backup, then overwrites all files with the contents of the backup.

+There is currently no way of backing up individual assignments or componenets of the grading app; if you want this, you need to either implement it into the grading app or do it by hand in bash.

+There is also the `.snapshots` system, which backs up the entire CS department directory system every ~3 hours.
+Don't rely on this for long term storage though, it should generally only be used for recovering files after mistakes were made.